-□ Check the condition of the stab terminals on the withdrawable contactor carriage for any signs of damage or discoloration (Fig. 56).
-If there is any excessive build-up of dirt or other foreign material, wipe clean and relubricate with a light coat of Toshiba B8 grease, making sure that no grease gets on the insulated fuse housing.
+Check the condition of the back stab terminals on the cartridge for any signs of damage or discoloration (Fig. 52).
+If there is any excessive build-up of dirt or other foreign material, wipr clean and relubricate with a light coat of Toshiba B8 grease, making sure that no grease gets

-Fig. 55 Check Electrical Joints
+Fig. 51 Check Electrical Joints